CharlieKerfoot/TeamContract/README.md

 If someone is not available, we can talk to them separately or get Ms. Feng to discuss.
 Everyone must follow the guidelines of the team contract.

 ## Conflicts

+Team members should not hesistate to bring their own ideas to the group, but do so in a respectful manner.
+Active communication and open-mindedness is key to maintaining a good team environment.

 ## Screenshot